-The question you raised with us on this site is an excellent place to begin your discussion with the surgeon about your blepharoplasty.
+The question you raised with us on this site, is an excellent place to begin your discussion with the surgeon about your blepharoplasty.
 We assume you have started with board certification, and a review of the practice web-site before your visit to the office.
 Bring photos to the discussion as well.
-Your surgeon should partner with you to get the result right for you.
+Your surgeon should partner with you to get the result right.

 Best of luck,

 Web reference: http://www.peterejohnsonmd.com/eyelid-surgery

 Talk to your surgeon

 If you do not feel that your surgeon is listening to you, then find another.
 You need to feel that there is an open line of communication between you and your doc -- if you cant talk to them before, it will be worse after.

 You need to discuss your case directly with your surgeon of choice.
 If the answers do not feel right, go elsewhere.
 B very careful about your hooding issue.
 Lateral hooding is often an eyebrow problem and sholud be discussed before surgery

 Web reference: http://www.drbray.com